Macaulay Museum of Dental History

 Access to the museum is gained at the Waring Historical Library.

-The museum is available for guided tours by the Waring Library staff on request Monday through Friday, 8:30 am to 5:00 pm.
+The museum is available for guided tours by the Waring Library staff on request Monday through Friday, 9:30 am to 4:00 pm.
+It is strongly recommended to make an appointment for a tour, as staffing is limited.

 The Macaulay Museum of Dental History is located adjacent to the Waring Historical Library, Colcock Hall, and St. Luke's Chapel.